 - 5.5.2 The Head of Financial Services will maintain a counterparty list in compliance with the criteria specified in Appendix 6 and will revise the criteria and submit them to Council for approval as necessary.
-This criteria is separate to that which chooses Specified and Non-Specified investments as it selects which counterparties the Council will choose rather than defining what its investments are. - 5.5.3 The proposed criteria for Specified and Non-Specified investments are shown in Annex B1 to Appendix 6 for approval. - 5.5.4 In the normal course of the Council's cash flow operations it is expected that both Specified and Non-specified investments will be utilised for the control of liquidity as both categories allow for short term investments. - 5.5.5 The use of longer term instruments (greater than one year from inception to repayment) will fall in the Non-specified investment category.
+This criteria is separate to that which chooses Specified and Non-Specified investments as it selects which counterparties the Council will choose rather than defining what its investments are.
+The rating criteria uses the lowest common denominator method of selecting counterparties and applying limits. - 5.5.3 The proposed criteria for Specified and Non-Specified investments are shown in Annex B1 to Appendix 6 for approval. - 5.5.4 In the normal course of the Council's cash flow operations it is expected that both Specified and Non-specified investments will be utilised for the control of liquidity as both categories allow for short term investments. - 5.5.5 The use of longer term instruments (greater than one year from inception to repayment) will fall in the Non-specified investment category.
 These instruments will only be used where the Council's liquidity requirements are safeguarded.
 This will also be limited by the investment prudential indicator detailed in 5.7.2.

-5.6 INVESTMENT STRATEGY 2007/2008 TO 2009/2010
+5.6 INVESTMENT STRATEGY 2008/2009 TO 2010/2011

 - 5.6.1 The Council's Investment Strategy shall comply with Guidance issued by the ODPM and shall have regard to the Code of Practice issued by the Chartered Institute of Public Finance and Accountancy (CIPFA) on Treasury Management in the Public Services: Code of Practice and Cross-Sectional Guidance Notes.
-The Investment Strategy is set out in Appendix 5. - 5.6.2 Priority should be given to security and liquidity, whilst seeking to achieve the highest rate of returns on the Council Investments consistent with the proper levels of security and liquidity. - 5.6.3 Expectations on shorter-term interest rates, on which investment decisions are based, show a likelihood of peaking at 5.25% in early 2007.
-The Council's investment decisions are based on comparisons between the rises priced into market rates against the Council's and advisers own forecasts.
-It is likely that investment decisions will be made for longer periods with fixed investments rates to lock in good value and security of return if opportunities arise.
-The Head of Financial Services, under delegated powers, will undertake the most appropriate form of investments depending on the prevailing interest rates at the time, taking into account the risks shown in the forecast - 5.6.4 Direct investments be made with only those Organisations identified in the 'Approved Organisations for Investments' see Appendix 6. - 5.6.5 Individual investment limits to be those identified in Appendix 6.
+The Investment Strategy is set out in Appendix 5. - 5.6.2 Priority should be given to security and liquidity, whilst seeking to achieve the highest rate of return on the Council Investments consistent with the proper levels of security and liquidity. - 5.6.3 The Council's investment decisions are based on comparisons between the rises priced into market rates against the Council's and Adviser's own forecasts.
+It is likely that investment decisions will be made for longer periods with fixed investments rates to lock in good value and security of return if opportunities arise, subject to over riding credit counterparty security.
+The Head of Financial Services, under delegated powers, will undertake the most appropriate form of investments depending on the prevailing interest rates at the time, taking into account the risks shown in the forecast above. - 5.6.4 Direct investments be made with only those Organisations identified in the 'Approved Organisations for Investments' see Appendix 6. - 5.6.5 Individual investment limits to be those identified in Appendix 6.